Skip to Content

 Get Comprehensive Legal Counsel from Feldstein Family Law Group, P.C.

-Are you looking for quality legal advice from an experienced attorney regarding a family law matter in Ontario?
+Are you looking for quality legal advice from an experienced lawyer regarding a family law matter in Ontario?
 If so, you should reach out to Feldstein Family Law Group, P.C.
 With 30 years of divorce and family law experience, you can benefit from the legal representation our team provides.
 We are dedicated to helping you through a broad range of family law issues, including divorce and child custody modifications.

 Please call us at (905) 581-7222 or contact our office online to schedule a free consultation today.